Sam0x90/QuickCoding/README.md

-# GPTandME
+# QuickCoding
-Just a collection of scripts from chatGPT enhanced modified by myself
+Just a collection of scripts and small coding projects